wilfriedago/dotfiles/README.md

 #### Zed

 Despite my love for VSCode, it still has limitations and I like to explore new tools, so currently I am trying to move my day-to-day work to [Zed](https://zed.dev), which I think, as an editor, has a bright future.
-I personally like how it can be configured and the way plugins are installed.
+I like how it can be configured and the way plugins are installed.

 My Zed plugins and configuration can be found [here](config/zed/settings.json), and the keymaps can be found [here](config/zed/keymap.json).

 ### Hotkey Daemons

-Because I am using a primarily external keyboard and in most of my apps I rely on either Vi/Kakoune motions I find it painful to use the mouse as it requires moving my right hand out of the keyboard and distracts my "zen" state :3 In most the dev apps you can enable such modes but in the default MacOS apps or windows manager such functionality is absent
+Because I am using a primarily external keyboard and in most of my apps I rely on either Vi/Kakoune motions, I find it painful to use the mouse as it requires moving my right hand out of the keyboard and distracts my "zen" state :3.
+In most dev apps you can enable such modes, but in the default macOS apps or window manager such functionality is absent.
 To resolve this issue I am using two daemons:
 - [`Karabiner-Elements`](https://karabiner-elements.pqrs.org/) - to remap keys and create custom keybindings
   - I have a custom profile that allows me to use `Caps Lock` as `Esc` and `Ctrl` as `Command` key
   - I also have a custom profile for `Fn` key to act as `Ctrl` when pressed with other keys
   - I have a custom profile for `Command` key to act as `Ctrl` when pressed with other keys
-- [`skhd`](https://github.com/koekeishiya/skhd) - to manage keybinding for tilling window manager

 ### Window Management